chris-burgin/chrisburgin95.github.io/_posts/2015-8-19-Sublime-to-Atom.markdown

 Atom is build on what is now known as [Electron][electron], formerly known as Atom Shell, this is a very cool piece of software that lets to write cross platform native applications using html, css, and javascript very easily, it works by running your application on a Chromium engine and provides a set of tools for interacting with your environment.

 ## Get It
 All in all Atom is a great code editor that provides all the functionality I need while remaining visually appealing and having a great community to back it up.
-Its worth the switch for most people, and since it free theres not much harm in just giving it a try if your on the fence.
+Its worth the switch for most people, and since it open source theres not much harm in just giving it a try if your on the border.

 [atom]:      http://jekyllrb.io